Markpm-code/st_benedict_shrine/README.md

 # Services
- * The services being offered on this site is an imagination but can be use in an actual circumstances.
+ * The services being offered on this site is an imagination but can be use in the near future..
  * A book now button below the images will bring the user to the booking form page.
  * Images are all taken on site during previous activities in St Benedict's Garden of Life.